Bohemian Switzerland

-Bohemian Switzerland (České Švýcarsko; Böhmische Schweiz), also known as Czech Switzerland, is a picturesque region in the north-western Czech Republic.
+Bohemian Switzerland (České Švýcarsko; Böhmische Schweiz), also known as Czech Switzerland, is a nature region in the Elbe Sandstone Mountains in the northwestern Czech Republic, protected as a national park.

 It has been a protected area (as Elbe Sandstone Mountains Protected Landscape Area) since 1972.
-The region along the right side of the Elbe became a national park on 1 January 2000, the Bohemian Switzerland National Park.
-The National Park is adjacent to the Saxon Switzerland National Park in Germany.
+The region along the right side of the Elbe became a national park in 2000 and is adjacent to Saxon Switzerland National Park in Germany.
+Together with Saxon Switzerland, the region is known as Saxon-Bohemian Switzerland.

 Etymology

-The concept of Bohemian Switzerland developed in the 18th century as an extension of the Saxon Switzerland, the part of the Elbe Sandstone Mountains in Germany.
+The concept of Bohemian Switzerland developed in the 18th century as an extension of the Saxon Switzerland, a part of the Elbe Sandstone Mountains in Germany.
 The name was inspired by the Swiss artists Adrian Zingg and Anton Graff, who were reminded of their homeland by the geography of northern Bohemia.